 Dr. Stern wants to hear your concerns, provide good information, and offer solutions to give you a smile you feel proud of.
 Contact us today to set up an exam in our office.
 Once he has the opportunity to examine your teeth, he can offer the solutions that will work best for you.

-At Jarrettsville Family Dentistry, our goal is to keep you and your family healthy.
+YES!
+At Jarrettsville Family Dental, our goal is to keep you and your family healthy.
 We never want money to be an obstacle to getting the care that you need.
 That is why we developed financial programs to make dentistry more affordable for our patients.

 If you have concerns about whether you can afford your dental care, please talk to one of our helpful team members.
 We offer creative options so that you can get the care you need now and break the payments down over time.